tai-chou-kudu/Python_LA_Crime_Map_2023/README.md

 ### Project Overview

 This data project aims to provide insights into crime trends in Los Angeles County in 2023.
-Through the development of an exploratory mapping tool, the goal is to create a user-friendly visual resource that can assist the client organization in identifying patterns to guide strategic decisions and funding allocations.
+This mapping tool is designed to assist the progressive organization in identifying key areas to concentrate its decriminalization and anti-carceral initiatives.

 ### Data Sources